EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 19 - Turtle: Instances, State, Higher Order Functions/README.md

 [Replit Demo - Turtle Race 2](https://replit.com/@EoghyUnscripted/Turtle-Race-2)
 This demo does not need a Replit login and will provide the user with a color at random and run automatically.

+#### Demo Issues

+While my other projects are hosted to Replit for demo, Replit does not properly function with Turtle unless logged into the development environment after forking.
+Replit has no support for input with Turtle and requires the console for input.
+I have posted two links to check out the code in action within these limitations.